JohnRazonado/2ndYear-CVSU-Notes/(DCIT 24) Information Management/Other SQL Functions.md

 |3||

 ### AVG
-Function returns the average value o a numeric column.
+Function returns the average value on a numeric column.

 ```SQL
 SELECT AVG(column_name) FROM table_name WHERE condition;